CF-Demo-Company/receipt-app/README.md

 This is an example service developed to showcase the abilities of Common Fate Cloud.

 Receipt App helps users store their receipts in the cloud.
-It's build with a cloud-native architecture and uses AWS S3 to store the receipt files.
+It's built with a cloud-native architecture and uses AWS S3 to store the receipt files.
 This app is intended to be deployed as a Docker container on AWS using a service such as AWS EKS.

 ## Development